-You’ve probably heard parents say that a baby’s cry isn’t just a loud noise, but a way for the baby communicates her specific needs.
+Constipated.
+You’ve probably heard parents say that a baby’s cry isn’t just a loud noise, but a way for the baby communicate her specific needs.
 After all, a newborn baby can’t use words to express her hunger or fear.

 Even though you’re not an infant, your body actually functions in a very similar way.